-Given the passage of Senate Bill 823 and the eventual closure of the Division of Juvenile Justice (DJJ) facilities, 707(b) WIC youth and young adults who previously may have been committed to DJJ will be served by the local county detention center, the Juvenile Treatment Center (JTC), to complete their commitments and participate in programming.
+Given the passage of Senate Bill 823 and the eventual closure of the Division of Juvenile Justice (DJJ) facilities, youth with 707(b) WIC offenses and young adults who previously may have been committed to DJJ are now served by the local county detention center, the Juvenile Treatment Center (JTC), to complete their commitments and participate in programming.

-The county plans to serve all youth or young adults in detention using an evidence-based, trauma-informed, youth and family centered approach to rehabilitation and focus on returning youth back to the community as soon as safely possible.
+The county serves all youth or young adults in detention using an evidence-based, trauma-informed, youth and family centered approach to rehabilitation and focus on returning youth back to the community as soon as safely possible.

 Youth and/or young adults at the JTC are provided individualized services and programs based upon the RNR principles.
-These programs and interventions are tailored to each individual based on the Positive Achievement Change Tool (PACT) Full Screen assessment results for risk to reoffend, criminogenic needs, and responsivity needs.
+These programs and interventions are tailored to each individual based on the Positive Achievement Change Tool (PACT) Full Screen assessment results (or other appropriate assessment) for risk to reoffend, criminogenic needs, and responsivity needs.